Untangling two systems of noncrossing curves: Abstract

-We consider two systems of curves $(\alpha_1,\ldots,\alpha_m)$ and $(\beta_1,\ldots,\beta_n)$ drawn on $\surf$, which is a compact two-dimensional orientable surface of genus $g\ge 0$ and with $h\ge 1$ holes.
-Each $\alpha_i$ and each $\beta_j$ is either an arc meeting the boundary of $\surf$ at its two endpoints, or a closed curve.
+\fi Each $\alpha_i$ and each $\beta_j$ is either an arc meeting the boundary of $\surf$ at its two endpoints, or a closed curve.
 The $\alpha_i$ are pairwise disjoint except for possibly sharing endpoints, and similarly for the $\beta_j$.
 We want to ``untangle'' the $\beta_j$ from the $\alpha_i$ by a self-homeomorphism of $\surf$; more precisely, we seek a homeomorphism $\varphi\:\surf\to\surf$ fixing the boundary of $\surf$ pointwise such that the total number of crossings of the $\alpha_i$ with the $\varphi(\beta_j)$ is as small as possible.
 This problem is motivated by an application in the algorithmic theory of embeddings and $3$-manifolds.

-We prove that if $\surf$ is planar, i.e., $g=0$, then $O(mn)$ crossings can be achieved (independently of $h$), which is asymptotically tight, as an easy lower bound shows.
-For $\surf$ of arbitrary genus, we obtain an $O((m+n)^4)$ upper bound, again independent of $h$ and~$g$.
-The proofs rely, among others, on a result concerning simultaneous planar drawings of graphs by Erten and Kobourov.
+We prove that if $\surf$ is planar, i.e., a sphere with $h\geq 0$ boundary components (``holes''), then $O(mn)$ crossings can be achieved (independently of $h$), which is asymptotically tight, as an easy lower bound shows. \ifGD\else

+\fi In general, for an arbitrary (orientable or nonorientable) surface $\surf$ with $h$ holes and of (orientable or nonorientable) genus $g\geq 0$, we obtain an $O((m+n)^4)$ upper bound, again independent of $h$ and~$g$. \ifGD\else

+The proofs rely, among other things, on a result concerning simultaneous planar drawings of graphs by Erten and Kobourov. \fi